poenneby/practical-clojure-persistence/README.md

 ## Conclusion

-You have now got an idea of how Datomic works with practical example.
+You have now got a first hand experience building an application with Datomic through a practical example.

 We are of course only scratching the surface of what is possible with Datomic but I hope you have now got an idea of what you can achieve with relatively little code.